How to Start a Scholarship Fund

 2. Decide what to give

-Almost any kind of asset may be used to start your scholarship fund, including cash, publicly traded securities, closely held stock, interests in limited partnerships, real estate, life insurance, personal property and private foundation assets.
+Almost any asset may be used to start your scholarship fund, including cash, publicly traded securities, closely held stock, interests in limited partnerships, real estate, life insurance, personal property and private foundation assets.
 Tax deductions are earned at the time of your gift, while scholarships awarded continue into the future.

 3. Define your scholarship timeline

 Your scholarship can be a one-time gift or an annual fund that you award once every year.
 Another option is to create a scholarship endowment fund, which is permanent.
+This allows you to establish children and grandchildren as successor advisors after you pass away so your legacy of philanthropy grows for future generations.

 4. Choose your eligibility requirements